Mel-louie/some_little_progs/README.md

 - breakout 🕹️
 	- Breakout, use the mouse to play.<br />
 - meteo app ☀️
-	- An meteo app, with the help of this tutorial: https://github.com/Ziratsu/AppMeteoJavaScript
+	- A meteo app, with the help of this tutorial: https://github.com/Ziratsu/AppMeteoJavaScript
 	- API: https://openweathermap.org/
 	- improvement points: change svg; add humidity, pression, useful stuffs https://vectorpaint.yaks.co.nz/ https://svgartista.net/<br />
+- imageViewer 🖼️
+	- A gallery with <a href="https://github.com/lokesh/lightbox2">Lightbox</a>